foss-for-all/foss-for-all.github.io/content/blog/fossforall-conference-2025-call-for-volunteers/index.en.md

 ---
-title: FOSS for All Conference 2025 Volunteer Recruitment
+title: FOSS for All Conference 2025 Call for Volunteers
 date: 2025-10-18
 authors:
   - name: Youngbin Han